-There’s no denying the impact of COVID-19 in the workplace forced many of us to rethink our current work models.
+There’s no denying the impact of the pandemic in the workplace forced many of us to rethink our current work models.
 Even with many employees already working remotely, our Randstad headquarters in the Netherlands had to transition into a full remote work model.

 When our offices began to reopen, it became clear that a hybrid work model was the preferred arrangement among our employees.
 This desire for greater flexibility aligns with the results of our Workmonitor survey.
-This research shows that one in three employees believe a hybrid work model to be the most ideal working arrangement.
-Furthermore, nearly one in four employees want flexible work hours.
+Our 2024 Workmonitor research shows that being able to work from home is non-negotiable for 54% of British workers.

 At this point, we began the journey of building a hybrid workplace that aligns with our company culture and allows our employees to be at their best.
 Here’s a look at the things we have learned so far.

-Throughout the pandemic, we maintained a strong focus on ‘best self’ and will continue to do so as we transition to a hybrid model.
-We realize that this process won’t happen overnight and it’s not something we could do without first gaining input from our employees.
+Throughout the pandemic, we maintained a strong focus on ‘best self’ and continued to do so as we transitioned to a hybrid model.
+We realised that this process wouldn’t happen overnight and it’s not something we would be able to do without first gaining input from our employees.

 Once we better understood our employees’ needs, we were in a place where we could take steps to create an environment where they could be their best selves, whether working from home or at the office.